raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 Finally, thanks for reading!
 I would appreciate your feedbacks on this post and [the Pen programming language][pen].
 The language's new release has been blocked by [LLVM 14 adoption in Homebrew](https://github.com/Homebrew/homebrew-core/pull/97618) but the ticket had some progress in the last few weeks.
 So I can probably release v0.4 of it soon...

-Also, special thanks to [Koka][koka]'s developers answering my questions on the algorithm!
+Also, special thanks to developers of [Koka][koka] answering my questions on the algorithm!
 That was really helpful!

 [koka]: https://github.com/koka-lang/koka
 [pen]: https://github.com/pen-lang/pen